javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 });
 ```

-The `=>` denotes, as you may recall, [arrow functions](info:function-expressions-arrows#arrow-functions).
 The running sequence will be:

 ```
-Testing started – before all tests
+Testing started – before all tests (before)
-Before a test – enter a test
+Before a test – enter a test (beforeEach)
 1
-After a test – exit a test
+After a test – exit a test   (afterEach)
-Before a test – enter a test
+Before a test – enter a test (beforeEach)
 2
-After a test – exit a test
+After a test – exit a test   (afterEach)
-Testing finished – after all tests
+Testing finished – after all tests (after)
 ```

-[edit src="beforeafter" title="Open the example in the sandbox"]
+[edit src="beforeafter" title="Open the example in the sandbox."]

 Usually, `beforeEach/afterEach` (`before/each`) are used to perform initialization, zero out counters or do something else between the tests (or test groups).
 ````